ePages-de/epages-devportal/_posts/2018/2018-02-13-how-we-use-wiremock-for-testing-our-microservices.md

 ```

-The patterns to record need to be defined separatly:
+The patterns to record need to be defined separately:
 ```
 public class IntercomUrlPatterns extends UrlPatternRegistry {